 Day #7 – move heavy furniture with the strength of wonder woman

-Day #8 – avoid the one of the most annoying things that happen during DIY
+Day #8 – avoid one of the most annoying things that happens during DIY

 Day #9 – the ove glove